ohbm/OpenScienceDemoCalls/template-emails/info-for-guest.md

 There are two important actions on your end:

 1. Fill in this form - https://goo.gl/forms/3foIuNP9G7kmCW193 - so we can turn around a blog post very quickly after the call.
-2. Find a time with me to check your google hangouts connection.
+2. Find a time to check your google hangouts connection.

 I think the best running order is: